hitimr/Scanner_Controller/README.md

 # Scanner Controller

-This project is part of my bachelor’s Thesis on developing an interface for a Large Area High Resolution Hall Scanner.
+This project is part of my bachelor’s thesis on developing an interface for a Large Area High Resolution Hall Scanner.
 The complete system consists of a LAUNCHXL-F28377S MCU that controls the interferometry positioning system of a scanning probe and analyses positioning data in real time.
 Furthermore, the controller is connected via USB to a custom-built GUI running on a host PC.

 # Scope